 Saba Farmand, BCSLA Registered Landscape Architect and Co-Producer Paul Albi have created a video series on Landscape Architecture in Metro Vancouver.

 Surroundings is a 4 part video series that tells the stories behind some of Metro Vancouver’s well-known public and green spaces from the perspectives of the landscape architects who designed them.
 In each 20 minute episode, high-profile landscape architects are interviewed on-site, where they share the stories behind the design and creation of these places.

 View entire episodes:

-At the 2013 AGM the BCSLA Membership voted to allocate a maximum of $10,000 from the Special Levy fund in support of the Landscape Architecture Project IV.
-The funds will be used at the discretion of the BCSLA Board of Directors for legal reviews of the Architects (Landscape) Act, Bylaws and Standards of the Profession to work towards labour mobility and foreign credentials recognition in provinces where the profession is regulated with a view to establish a template for labour mobility across Canada.
+ON JULY 10, 2021 IT WAS RESOLVED That the BCSLA allocate a maximum of $29,880.33 from the Special Levy fund for the period 2021 to 2025 in support of the Landscape Architecture Project VI.
+The funds will be used at the discretion of the Board of Directors for consultants to conduct a review of Bill 49 and the issues related to: Architects (Landscape) Act, Bylaws and Standards of the Profession, labour mobility and governance.
+Funds may also be expended for contractors to provide legal and government relations advice as required.

 The BCSLA followed the Joint Review Process for the proposed Northern Gateway Pipeline.
 Although this letter missed the cut-off date for submissions, it was circulated to government officials and other stakeholders.